EventideSystems/decidodeck-prototype/doc/PHILOSOPHY.md

 - **Drift Signals** that honor where strategy slips away from desire
 - **Ritual Cards** that invite us to mourn not as weakness, but as method

-> “The slow cancellation of the future,” he wrote - not to despair, but to call us to **reopen temporalities** thought lost.
+> Mark Fisher draws our attention to "the slow cancellation of the future" - not to despair, but to urge us to rediscover and reclaim the timelines and possibilities we’ve stopped imagining.

 Fisher haunts our architecture to protect postcapitalist dreams from being flattened into agile deliverables.
 He blesses our contradictions.
 He sanctifies the ache.
-He reminds us that ***any viable map must be haunted***.
+He reminds us that ***any viable map must be haunted***, that any serious attempt at navigating the future must acknowledge what’s been lost, suppressed, or unspoken.